-(II) Introduction to modeling and simulation in biomechanics.
-The course includes a synthesis of musculoskeletal properties and interactions with the environment to construct detailed computer models and simulations.
-The course will culminate in individual class projects related to each student?s individual interests.
-Prerequisites: MEGN315 and MEGN330.
-3 hours lecture; 3 semester hours.
+Introduction to modeling and simulation in biomechanics.
+The course includes a synthesis of musculoskeletal properties, interactions with the environment, and computational optimization to construct detailed computer models and simulations of human movement.
+Prerequisite: MEGN315 and MEGN330.

 MEGN536.
 COMPUTATIONAL BIOMECHANICS.
 3.0 Semester Hrs.
-Equivalent with BELS528,EGGN528,

-Computational Biomechanics provides and introduction to the application of computer simulation to solve some fundamental problems in biomechanics and bioengineering.
-Musculoskeletal mechanics, medical image reconstruction, hard and soft tissue modeling, joint mechanics, and inter-subject variability will be considered.
-An emphasis will be placed on understanding the limitations of the computer model as a predictive tool and the need for rigorous verification and validation of computational techniques.
-Clinical application of biomechanical modeling tools is highlighted and impact on patient quality of life is demonstrated.
-Prerequisite: MEGN424, MEGN330.
-3 hours lecture; 3 semester hours.
-Fall odd years.
+Computational Biomechanics provides an introduction to the application of computer simulation to solve fundamental problems in biomechanics and bioengineering.
+Musculoskeletal biomechanics, joint kinematics, medical image reconstruction, hard and soft tissue modeling, and medical device design are considered in the context of a semester-long project to develop and evaluate an artificial knee implant.
+Leading commercial software tools are introduced with hands-on exercises.
+An emphasis is placed on understanding the limitations of the computer model as a predictive tool and the need for rigorous verification and validation of all modeling tasks.
+Clinical application of biomechanical modeling tools is highlighted and impact on patient quality of life is discussed.
+Prerequisite: MEGN330, MEGN324.

 MEGN537.
 PROBABILISTIC BIOMECHANICS.
 3.0 Semester Hrs.
-Equivalent with EGGN529.

-(II) MEGN537.
-PROBABILISTIC BIOMECHANICS The course introduces the application of probabilistic analysis methods in biomechanical systems.
+The course introduces the application of probabilistic analysis methods in biomechanical systems.
 All real engineering systems, and especially human systems, contain inherent uncertainty due to normal variations in dimensional parameters, material properties, motion profiles, and loading conditions.
 The purpose of this course is to examine methods for including these sources of variation in biomechanical computations.
 Concepts of basic probability will be reviewed and applied in the context of engineering reliability analysis.
 Probabilistic analysis methods will be introduced and examples specifically pertaining to musculoskeletal biomechanics will be studied.
-Prerequisites: MEGN436/BELS428 or MEGN536/BELS528.
-3 hours lecture, 3 semester hours.
-Spring even years.
+Prerequisite: MEGN436 or MEGN536.